 Warehouses present a wide range of hazards for employees who operate large equipment and handle materials on foot.

-The remaining top nine citations in terms of general warehouse rules and regulations are as follows:
+The remaining citations in terms of general warehouse rules and regulations are as follows:

-✓ Electrical system design: This one covers the general safety requirements for designing electrical systems.
+– Electrical System Design: This covers the general safety requirements for designing electrical systems.

 For more information on each of the areas of OSHA warehouse guidelines and safety, the various hazards associated with each, and how to avoid them, read OSHA’s Worker Safety Series Warehousing guide.